StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 Aside from running the WebAPI and not seeing errors, how do we know that our request has been stored?

-Well we can install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/#features) to take a look.
+Well, we can install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/#features) to take a look.
 Follow the link to download and install the app.

 Opening the Azure Storage Explorer we should be able to navigate to our emulated storage and see the Queue has been created, as with the example below.